-212. A third perspective on working culture may be the most important.
-This is the shared technical interests and commitments of staff across the three RBAs in their respective fields.
+A third perspective on working culture may be the most important.
+This is the technical shared interests commitments of staff across the three RBAs in their respective fields.
 As noted above, gender is one such technical field in which experts at headquarters have collaborated constructively for some years; and, despite obstacles, valuable joint work was achieved in seven countries through the JP RWEE.
-A joint commitment to optimize the RBAs' contribution to improved global nutrition led to the rationalization of structures and programmes in this area (para.
-160 above), overcoming many institutional and administrative barriers to do so.
-More recently, behind the scenes, planners at FAO and WFP have been engaged in intensive dialogue during preparation of the next FAO Medium-Term Plan (2022-2025) and WFP Strategic Plan (2022-2026; see para. institutional 141).
-Regardless of formalities and real or imagined institutional barriers, they have found practical, constructive ways to add value to each other's planning processes.
+A joint commitment to optimize the RBAs' contribution to improved nutrition led to the rationalization of structures and programmes in this area (para.
+0 above), overcoming many institutional and administrative barriers to do so.
+More recently, behind the scenes, planners at FAO and WFP have been engaged in intensive dialogue during preparation of the next FAO Medium-Term Plan (2022-2025) and WFP Strategic Plan (2022-2026; see para.
+0).
+Regardless of institutional formalities and real or imagined institutional barriers, they have found practical, constructive ways to add value to each other's planning processes.
 All these examples show that there is a genuine willingness across the RBAs to work together at technical levels.
 In this sense, corporate values are well aligned.
-Furthermore, as informants in Kenya pointed out, the shared technical
+Furthermore, as informants in Kenya